ioxiocom/firedantic/integration_tests/README.md

 - `integration_tests/configure_firestore_db_clients.py` — Purpose: shows how to create and connect to various db clients.
 - `integration_tests/full_sync_flow.py` — Purpose: configures clients, saves data to db, finds the data, and deletes all data in a sync fashion.
 - `integration_tests/full_async_flow.py` — Purpose: configures async clients, saves data to db, finds the data, and deletes all data in an async fashion.
+- `integration_tests/test_integration_all.py` - Purpose: intended to run all examples shown in the readme, new and legacy.

 ## How to run